lucee/lucee-docs/docs/04.guides/13.Various/01.system-properties/page.md

 |  Servlet Engine Tomcat | Limited to the running servlet instance  |  **Option I:** Use Tomcats *path-to-lucee-installation\tomcat\bin\setenv.bat (Windows) or path-to-lucee-installation\tomcat\bin\setenv.sh (Linux)*  as specified in [Tomcats 9.0 Documentation (see 3.4)](https://tomcat.apache.org/tomcat-9.0-doc/RUNNING.txt)<br> **Option II:** Run Tomcat with the argument *--Environment=key1=value1;key2=...* as specified in  [Tomcat 9 parameters](https://tomcat.apache.org/tomcat-9.0-doc/windows-service-howto.html) |
 | CommandBox | Limited to the running CommandBox instance | Since CommandBox 4.5 *Environment Variables* can be set in a file named ".env".
 You can easily create the .env file by running the command `dotenv set` from your CommanBox CLI.
 For more information please see [How to set it up CommandBox with .env files](https://github.com/commandbox-modules/commandbox-dotenv) and [CommandBox Environement Variables](https://commandbox.ortusbooks.com/usage/environment-variables) |

-In the following example we'll follow Tomcats recommendation and set *Environment Variables* by using Tomcats setenv.bat/setenv.sh files.
+In the following example we'll follow Tomcat's recommendation and set *Environment Variables* by using Tomcats setenv.bat/setenv.sh files.

 **For Windows:** Create a batch file at  *path-to-lucee-installation\tomcat\bin\setenv.bat* with the following content: